Scale Models of the

 Photo taken before the addition of passengers and the tugboat.

-1:1250 Cast-Iron Models of the Wilhelm Gustloff.
+Above: 1:1250 Cast-Iron Models of the Wilhelm Gustloff.
 Manufacturer: Wiking

 Wilhelm Gustloff 1:200 Scale Model Kit

 This model of the liner Wilhelm Gustloff KDF is unique in that it is the illusive 1:200 scale kit most have only ever heard of.
 It was produced in layer structure and already has almost all the electrical components.
 The electrical system is built in detail and is already equipped with bulbs that are already fully wired.
 The model is near completion, but still lacks several key detail features.
 Included were plans consisting of three pages on a scale of 1:200. **I do not own this model, but wanted to share the photos of it.

 The dimensions of the model: